 The next thing I always want to see is the defense medical reports.
 What do the reports say?

-If either your medical evidence is lacking or the defense medical is compelling - you either need better evidence or you need to consider settling your case.
+If either your medical evidence is lacking or the defense evidence is compelling - you either need better evidence or you need to consider settling your case.